Grevillea involucrata: Description

-Grevillea intricata is an openly-branched, prostrate to low-lying shrub that typically grows to a height of 15–50 cm and up to 2 m wide.
+Grevillea involucrata is an openly-branched, prostrate to low-lying shrub that typically grows to a height of 15–50 cm and up to 2 m wide.
 Its leaves are 15-40 mm long, 6–10 mm wide and divided with parallel oblong to linear lobes 1–8 mm long and 0.8–1.2 mm wide.
 The edges of the leaflets are rolled under, enclosing most of the lower surface.
 The flowers are arranged singly, in pairs or threes in leaf axils or on the ends of branches on a rachis 0.5–1 mm long, the pistil 23–25 mm long.
 The flowers are pale to dark pink with a reddish-pink style.
 Flowering occurs from June to October and the fruit is a hairy, oblong to elliptic follicle 13–15 mm long.

 Taxonomy

-Grevillea involucrata was first formally in 1974 by botanist Alex George in the journal Nuytsia, based on plant material he collected between Hyden and Lake Varley in 1970.
+Grevillea involucrata was first formally described in 1974 by botanist Alex George in the journal Nuytsia, based on plant material he collected between Hyden and Lake Varley in 1970.
 The specific epithet (involucrata) means "having leaves or bracts surrounding the base of the flowers".